 Diagnosis requires examination of multiple sites in the mass .
 Features of the gross appearance of the tissue, including the color, consistency, and variegation of the incised surface, can help guide sampling of tissue for microscopic examination.

-Do morcellation, myomectomy, or supracervical hysterectomy worsen prognosis? — Techniques such as myomectomy, intraperitoneal morcellation (cutting tissue into pieces to remove through a small incision), and supracervical hysterectomy disrupt a uterine specimen.
+Do morcellation, myomectomy, or supracervical hysterectomy worsen prognosis? — The risk of techniques such as myomectomy, intraperitoneal morcellation (cutting tissue into pieces to remove through a small incision), and supracervical hysterectomy disrupt a uterine specimen.
 Infrequently, an occult uterine cancer is diagnosed postoperatively and, in such cases, there is a concern that malignant cells may have been disseminated or remain in uterine or cervical tissue that was not removed.
 In addition, dissemination of benign leiomyomatous tissue may result in benign disseminated tissue implants that require further treatment .
 Another concern is that the morcellated specimen is more difficult for pathologists to evaluate.
 (See "Variants of uterine leiomyomas (fibroids)".)

 Comparative studies have reported that morcellation is associated with a worse prognosis for women with uterine sarcoma [16,59-61].
-However, there are few data and the available studies often include different methods of morcellation, as well as myomectomy.
+However, there are few data and the available studies often include both scalpel and power morcellation, as well as myomectomy.
 As an example, one retrospective cohort study of women with uterine leiomyosarcoma apparently confined to the uterus at time of surgery included 25 women who underwent abdominal, vaginal, or laparoscopic morcellation and 31 who did not.
 The study found that morcellation was associated with a significant decrease in five-year disease-free survival (40 versus 65 percent) and overall survival (46 versus 73 percent) .
 In addition, data from another retrospective study of women with disease confined to the uterus at presentation (16 had morcellation; 52 did not) found that morcellation was associated with a significant decrease in the median time to recurrence (10.8 versus 25.7 months) and a 2.8-fold increase in the risk of recurrence .

 Regarding supracervical hysterectomy, a small study of women with endometrial carcinoma or uterine sarcoma found that 12 patients who underwent supracervical hysterectomy were not upstaged, while 2 of 5 patients who underwent power morcellation (along with myomectomy or hysterectomy) were upstaged from stage I to stage III .